michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 <%= image(amzn('/principal_components_analysis/first_components.png')) %>

-And the second and third components plot
+And the second and third components.

 <%= image(amzn('/principal_components_analysis/second_components.png')) %>

 You can see that the first and second component plot doesn't discriminate the crabs very well.
-This why it is important to look at component weights first.
+This why it is important to also look at the component weights.
 The second/third component plot discriminates the data similarly to the morphology ratios plot, however the axis that would split gender and species are rotated.

-As a small test I created two generalised linear binomial models to predict crab species and gender.
-Each model was generated two ways, the first using simple additive terms and the second using the additive terms plus the ratio of the terms indicated by the principle components analysis.
-I then bootstrapped the crab data tested how accurately each model predicted either species or gender respectively.
-The R code for this is [available on gitub also][ml].
+As a small test of how these ratios discriminate the data I created two generalised linear binomial models to predict either crab species or gender.
+Each model was generated one of two ways, the first using simple additive terms and the second using the additive terms plus the ratio of the terms indicated by the principal components analysis.
+I then bootstrapped the crab data 100 times to test how accurately each model predicted either species or gender.
+The R code for this is [available on github also][ml].

 [ml]: https://gist.github.com/3969797#file-regression-r

 <%= image(amzn('/principal_components_analysis/accuracy.png')) %>

+This plot shows how effectively the models predicted each response variable.
-You can see that for gender the combined model performs better than the simple model.
+You can see that for species including the ratio had little effect.
+The model predicting species however performs slightly better when the ratio term is included.
+This is not a terribly scientific example but goes to show how the results of PCA might be applied.

 So here you have it, I hope this has illustrated how the data produced from PCA relates to your original data, and how you can begin to interpret it.
-Here's the messages I've tried to convey.
+Here's the message I've tried to convey:

 * The first two components are not always the most useful.
 * Look at the components (columns) with the positive and negative weights.